bmxdemo/bmxproject/logbook/postings/20170802_C_Basin/index.md

 -----------------------------
 ### Acrylic & Friends

-Continuing my work with trying to find a decent shielding material for bugs and birds, I choose to analyze slices of this basin waterfall plot for the various materials, printed below:
+Continuing my work with trying to find a decent shielding material for bugs and birds, I choose to analyze slices of this basin waterfall plot for the various materials, printed below.
+These are the red traces from the waterfall plot.

 Fig 2a